-44. The Organization may determine that an alleged incident is of such seriousness as to warrant suspension of an Individual from the Organization pending completion of a criminal process, the hearing, or a decision of the Final Decision Making Panel.
+45. Ontario Soccer or the applicable Affiliate Organization may determine that an alleged incident is of such seriousness as to warrant suspension of an Individual from Ontario Soccer or the applicable Affiliate Organization pending completion of a criminal process, the hearing, or a decision of the Final Decision Making Panel.